 The Reader’s Digest Ultimate Roadside Emergency Guide

-Be prepared for breakdowns and roadside car problems like flats, dead batteries, fender benders and mechanical trouble with this handy guide to emergency maintenance for the typical car owner.
+Be prepared for breakdowns and car repairs on the road for problems like flats, dead batteries, fender benders and mechanical trouble.

 When you’re dealing with roadside emergencies, it’s always better to have a plan of attack than a panic attack.